-If you are a Comcast Business customer, please see Ensure you have the most current Comcast Business equipment for end of life (EOL) information for business equipment.
+If you are a Comcast Business customer, please see Ensure you have the most current Comcast Business equipment for EOL information for business equipment.

-An end of life (EOL) device is any XFINITY Internet or XFINITY Voice device that needs to be replaced after being made obsolete due to changes in technology.
-Older devices, such as cable modems, were not designed to support the faster speeds and improved security features that are available today.
+An EOL device is any XFINITY Internet or XFINITY Voice device that needs to be replaced after being made obsolete due to changes in technology.
+Older devices, such as cable modems, were not designed to support the faster speeds and improved security features that are currently available.

-End of life basically means we will no longer install the device, either as a new or replacement device.
+EOL basically means we will no longer install the device, either as a new or replacement device.
 In addition, it means we no longer recommend that customers purchase these devices, whether new or used.
 It is also an advance warning that the device will soon need to be replaced.

 You can find out if your current device is end of life by visiting the DOCSIS Device Information Center.